 But here’s the thing, does it really matter if our little ones need us at night?
 Yes, we are chronically sleep-deprived, but isn’t this just the parenting stage we are in?
 Young kids = not much sleep, right?

 The day will come when our children no longer climb into bed with us and I don’t know about you, but that kinda upsets me to think about.
-I know I will miss the nightly visits and also, feeling so motherly – being able to calm and reassure my child with simple physical touch and maybe also some soft singing.
+I know I will miss the nightly visits and feeling motherly – being able to calm and reassure my child with simple physical touch and soft singing.

 What about my marriage?